R-jangir/CI-CD-Pipeline-on-AWS/README.md

  -----------------------------------------------------------------

-Hi there!
+:wave: Hi there!
 This is my hands-on from AWS.
 What I did over here :point_down:

 ##### :fire: AWS CodePipeline as a Git repository